 I don’t believe that Jesus and presents for my babies are mutually exclusive.
 There’s this new equation going around that (starts to sound like it) says, “take how much you think you love Jesus, subtract the number of Christmas presents that you buy, and that is how much you actually love Jesus, if and only if you can somehow relate the presents that you buy to the gifts of the Magi, then you can add back one love point”.

 Now, I understand that people are doing what’s right for their family, just like I’m doing what’s right for my family.
-And believe me when I say that I realize sometimes how the massive amount of things can sometimes cloud what the true meaning of the season.
+And believe me when I say that I realize sometimes how the massive amount of things can sometimes cloud over the true meaning of the season.
 We've even tossed the idea around of trading the materialism in for more traditional ways to celebrate in the upcoming years.
-But this year, we still believe in Santa.
+But this year, we still some-what believe in Santa.
 Yet the judgements insue.
 It's just this vibe that I get from time to time.
 I judge myself sometimes.
 Because hey, I want my kids to love Jesus and to not be materialistic little snots.
 (There are actually very few people who do want their children to materialistic little snots, by the way.)

 I will show them we can partake in all those things and still buy presents for each other.
 I will show them how to delight in thinking about their siblings and buying them something “perfect”.
 I will savor their joy at receiving good gifts that they haven’t earned that are given out of love with no restrictions.

 This year we’re going to have a Christmas season that is filled with family, fun, gift giving and receiving, the Truth of the birth of Jesus, fairy tales about Santa and flying reindeer, service projects, and a mischevious little Elf named Elvis. . .